castleXM/xm-labs-Lightstep-integration/README.md

 Make sure to include the **&** before recipient or any other parameter you decide to add.

-If you want to add additional parameters you can do so by adding **&parameter=value**
+If you want to add additional parameters, you can do so by adding **&parameter=value**

-This is an easy way to add parametes like severity so xMatters can take different workflows for different values.
+This is an easy way to add parameters like severity so xMatters can take different workflows for different values.

 If you add additional parameters you will need to also follow instructions here [Customize **Lightstep Flow Trigger** Step](customize-lightstep-flowtrigger-step)